Recount – Definition

-Recount – DefinitionRecount means the process of resolving a challenge to the vote count reported for an election.
-A recount is limited to votes counted in a single contest in any or all early voting centers, election day precincts or by absentee or provisional ballot, as specified in a petition to a local board of elections, a petition to the State Board of Elections (SBE), or a court order.
-It may include precincts in more than one county.
-A recount includes:
+A recount is the process of resolving a challenge to the final vote count reported for an election.
+A recount is limited to votes counted in a single contest and may include votes cast at early voting centers, election day precincts or by absentee or provisional ballot, as specified in a recount petition made to a local board of elections, the State Board of Elections (SBE), or pursuant to a court order.
+A recount may include precincts in more than one county.

 Petition for Recount

-A candidate for public or party office who has been defeated in any election may petition for a recount of the votes cast for that office sought.
-The petition shall specify that the recount be conducted in all of the precincts in which the office was on the ballot or only in the precincts designated in the petition.
-The petition shall be filed with the election office where the candidate filed the certificate of candidacy.
-The petition must be filed within 3 days after the results of the election have been certified by the local board of canvassers if the contest is in one county or the State Board of Canvassers if the contest is in multiple counties.
+A candidate for public or party office who has been defeated in any election may petition for a recount of the votes cast for the office sought.
+The petition shall specify that the recount be conducted in all of the precincts in which the office was on the ballot; or the petition can designate specific precincts in which the recount be conducted.
+The petition shall be filed with the election office where the candidate filed his or her certificate of candidacy.
+The petition must be filed within 3 days after the results of the election have been certified by the local board of canvassers if the contest is in one county, or by the State Board of Canvassers if the contest is in multiple counties.
 See, Md.
 Code Ann.
 Elec.
 Law § 12-101.

 Recount on a Question

-The same petition and counter-petition rules also apply to a recount on a question.
+The same petition and counterpetition rules also apply to a recount on a question.
 The only difference is that any registered voter who was eligible to vote for the question may be the petitioner or counterpetitioner.
 See, Elec.
 Law § 12-103; 12-104.

 Cost of a Recount

 The petitioner shall pay the cost of the recount requested.
 SBE will determine an estimate for the approximate cost of the recount.
-The petitioner is not liable for the costs if:
+The petitioner is not liable for the costs of the recount if:

 - The outcome of the election is changed;

-- The petitioner has gained a number of votes equal to 2% or more of the total votes cast for the contest; or
+- The petitioner has gained votes equal to 2% or more of the total votes cast for the contest; or

-- The margin of difference between the two candidates with the most votes is .1% or less of the total votes cast for that contest.
+- The margin of difference between the two candidates with the most votes is .1% or less of the votes cast for those two candidates.

 General Guidelines for Conducting a Recount

-- Recounts shall be conducted according to Title 12, Subtitle 1 of the Election Law Article of the Annotated Code of Maryland, Title 33, Subtitle 12 of the Code of Maryland Regulations (COMAR), and State Board instructions and in an orderly manner to ensure an accurate count.
+- Recounts are conducted in accordance with Title 12, Subtitle 1 of the Election Law Article of the Annotated Code of Maryland, Title 33, Subtitle 12 of the Code of Maryland Regulations (COMAR), and State Board instructions in an orderly manner to ensure an accurate recount.

 - The local board of elections is responsible for conducting the recount.
-(COMAR 33.12.02.05) Counsel to the local board of elections shall be present during the recount.
+Elec.
+Law § 12-106.
+Counsel to the local board of elections must be present during the recount.
 SBE monitors and supports the work of a local board conducting a recount.

-- The decision of the local board to accept or reject an absentee or provisional ballot may not ordinarily be reexamined.
-In extraordinary cases, an absentee or provisional ballot initially allowed by the local board may be disallowed by the local board because of a disqualifying defect that was not discovered until the recount.
+- The decision of the local board to accept or reject any ballot or ballot image may not ordinarily be reexamined.
+In extraordinary cases, a ballot or ballot image initially allowed by the local board may later be disallowed by the local board because of a disqualifying defect that was not discovered until the recount.

 - The public may be present while the recount is conducted.
-Candidates, their representatives, observers, and the press are not permitted to speak or otherwise communicate or to interfere with the Recount Teams.
+Candidates, their representatives, observers, and the press, however, are not permitted to speak or otherwise communicate or to interfere with the work of the Recount Teams.
 Any questions regarding the recount shall be directed solely to the Election Director.
-(COMAR 33.12.03.03C)
+COMAR 33.12.03.03C.

-- Parties to the recount should be kept informed of the results of the recount while it is in progress.
-(COMAR 33.12.03.05) The petitioner may request, at any time, that the recount be stopped.
-The petitioner will only be responsible for the actual costs incurred for the portion of the recount conducted.*
+- 10. Parties to the recount should be kept informed of the results of the recount while it is in progress.
+COMAR 33.12.03.05.
+The petitioner may request, at any time, that the recount be stopped.
+The petitioner will only be responsible for the actual costs incurred for the portion of the recount conducted.

 Challenges During the Recount

-- This procedure applies to any challenge during a recount initiated by petition or conducted under court order.
+- This procedure applies to any challenge during a recount initiated by petition or conducted pursuant to a court order.

-- If either a manual recount of voted paper ballots (Option 3) or a manual recount of ballot images (Option 4) is being conducted, the Recount Team whose action has been challenged shall: (1) count the ballot or vote, as the team believes proper; (2) separate the ballot; and (3) attach to the ballot the completed Canvass Challenge Form, a notation as to how it was counted, and the names of the team members.
+- If either a manual recount of voted paper ballots (Option 3) or a manual recount of ballot images (Option 4) is being conducted, the Recount Team whose action has been challenged shall: (1) count the ballot or vote as the team believes proper; (2) separate the ballot; and (3) attach to the ballot the completed Canvass Challenge Form, a notation as to how it was counted, and the names of the team members.

 - The local board shall promptly make a decision on the challenge so as not to delay the completion of the recount.
-The decision of local board must be unanimous in a decision to disallow a vote and is final.
+The decision of local board must be unanimous to disallow a vote and the decision is final.

 - The Election Director shall record in the Recount Log the basis for the challenge and the local board’s decision.